Puerto Rico police officer shoots dead three colleagues

 The suspect, Guarionex Candelario Rivera, was on duty when he walked into Commander Frank Roman Rodriguez's office to speak with him, but the senior officer was unable to do so immediately and the situation escalated, Puerto Rico police spokesman Axel Valencia said.

-Candelario Rivera eventually shot Roman Rodriguez, Lieutenant Luz Soto Segarra and agent Rosario Hernandez de Hoyos, he added.
+Eventually Candelario Rivera shot Roman Rodriguez, Lieutenant Luz Soto Segarra and agent Rosario Hernandez de Hoyos, Valencia said.
+Further details were still being investigated, he added.

 The Washington Post quoted officials as saying Candelario Rivera took the three fellow officers hostage, and that hostage negotiators were talking with him when he shot them.